Elliott Sober

-Elliott R. Sober (born 6 June 1948) is Hans Reichenbach Professor and William F. Vilas Research Professor in the Department of Philosophy at University of Wisconsin–Madison.
-Sober is noted for his work in philosophy of biology and general philosophy of science.
+Elliott R. Sober (born 6 June 1948) is an American philosopher.
+He is noted for his work in philosophy of biology and general philosophy of science.
+Sober is Hans Reichenbach Professor and William F. Vilas Research Professor Emeritus in the Department of Philosophy at the University of Wisconsin–Madison.

 Education and career

-Sober earned his Ph.D in philosophy from Harvard University under the supervision of Hilary Putnam, after doing graduate work at Cambridge University under the supervision of Mary Hesse.
+Sober earned his Ph.D. in philosophy from Harvard University under the supervision of Hilary Putnam, after doing graduate work at Cambridge University under the supervision of Mary Hesse.
 His work has also been strongly influenced by the biologist Richard Lewontin, and he has collaborated with David Sloan Wilson, Steven Orzack and Mike Steel, also biologists.

+Sober joined the Wisconsin faculty in 1974, and retired in 2023.
+He was also a tenured professor of philosophy at Stanford University in 2003-04, before returning to Wisconsin.
+He will be a visiting professor at Stanford for 2023-2026.